Middle-grade novels for girls vs boys

 Also, there are two ways of thinking...

 Linear thinkers (the majority of males) focus on the biggest problem they have at the moment to the exclusion of all other issues.
-They focus on the most important reason/evidence for doing something, ignoring smaller or less important issues
+They focus on the most important reason/evidence for doing something, ignoring smaller or less important issues.
+Their big concern is getting problems solved quickly.

-Holistic thinkers (the majority of females) juggle all perceived issues, problems, arguments, etc. trying to find the right balance between them in order to reveal the best course of action.
+Holistic thinkers (the majority of females) juggle all perceived issues, problems, arguments, etc. trying to find the right balance between them in order to make the best decisions.
 For a holistic thinker, many small issues can outweigh one big one.
+To a holistic thinker, time limits are unimportant.
+The challenge is finding the right solution.

 Of course, these are not absolute rules.
 You can have a male character who is a holistic be-er or a female character who is a linear do-er.
 And you can have characters of either gender who are holistic do-ers or linear be-ers.